freemyipod/harambejtag/README.md

 ---

 Currently q3k is making a few of these for testing.
 There is no plan for a larger batch right now, but you are free to manufacture your own.

+License
+---

+Hardware designs are licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+See dvt/LICENSE.txt for more information.